wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-access-for-external-users/includes/03-work-external-users-microsoft-teams.md

 In the following image, User A is a member user in your organization, external users can be anyone:

-* User B: With a business account (an Azure AD account)
+* User B: A user with a business account (an Azure AD account)

-* User C: With a consumer email account (with Outlook.com, Gmail.com, or others)
+* User C: A user with a consumer email account (with Outlook.com, Gmail.com, or others)

-* User D: an anonymous user that hasn't been authenticated against your Active Directory.
+* User D: An anonymous user that hasn't been authenticated against your Active Directory.
 For example, anonymous users can join Teams meetings via a link without logging in with their Microsoft or organization’s account.

 :::image type="content" source="../media/external-users.png" alt-text="External users can be accounts with their own work, school, or social identities":::